Frequently Asked Questions

 Where can I learn more about starting a microgreens business?

 Our Microgreen Masterclass course includes a section on business basics.
-Our book Becoming a Microgreen Master also covers business fundamentals.
+Our book Becoming a Microgreen Master also covers business fundamentals, and our blog How to Sell Microgreens walks through pricing, permits, and getting started.

 How much does it cost to get started growing microgreens?